kontenta/kontour/README.md

 [![Build Status](https://travis-ci.org/kontenta/kontour.svg?branch=master)](https://travis-ci.org/kontenta/kontour)

-Kontour is an admin page manager for Laravel.
+Kontour is a package of admin page utilities for Laravel.
 It provides a shared "frame" for the admin routes you create in your Laravel apps, or in packages you write.

+The idea is that your admin tools can pull in and use functionality from Kontour to provide a consistent experience for the whole admin area of a website.
+Your admin tools are built using standard Laravel routes, controllers, authentication, authorization, validation, views, etc.
+Kontour is there to provide enhancements and reusable elements for your admin area.

 You need at least **Laravel 5.7** and **PHP 7.1** to use this package.

-## What makes Kontour different from other admin panels
+## Features

+- Admin login and password reset routes with configurable Guard to separate admin users from frontend users.
+- Extendable Blade Layouts with named sections for admin tool views and configurable stylesheet and javascript dependencies.
+- Widgets that are placeable in named Blade sections:
+  - Global widgets for menu, logout, and recently used tools.
+  - Tool widgets for feedback messages, crumbtrail, and item history.
+- Admin route groups with configurable url-prefix and domain.
+- Reusable form input Blade includes/components.
+- Authorization for `AdminLink`s ensures current user has privileges before printing links.

+## Architecture

-- Installed as a dependency, not a boilerplate.
+- Kontour is installed as a dependency, not a boilerplate.
-- Tools/controllers can be written to work without Kontour, but if Kontour is available they are enhanced.
-- Uses core Laravel functionality wherever possible.
+- Kontour uses core Laravel functionality wherever possible, for example authentication and authorization.
-- Classes are built on contracts resolved from the Laravel service container so you may override with your own implementations.

 ## Benefits in service providers

 ### Register admin routes

 In a service provider you can register your admin routes using convenient methods from the trait `Kontenta\Kontour\Concerns\RegistersAdminRoutes`.

 ### Running code only before admin routes are accessed